zdravkov/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/MobileApplicationBuilder.md

 ### Layout(`System.String`)
-The id of the default Application Layout.
+The id of the default Application layout.

 #### Parameters